mdsimon2/RPi-CamillaDSP/README.md

 [Modushop](https://modushop.biz/site/) offers CNC machining of aluminum cases for custom projects.
 Depending on exchange rates and shipping costs, ordering directly from Modushop may be slightly cheaper than ordering from [DIYAudio Store](https://diyaudiostore.com) which is the US distributor.
 All cases are based on the Galaxy GX247 chassis (230 mm x 170 mm x 40 mm) with 2 mm aluminum covers.

 Case designs discussed below are intended to be used with a [OLED Display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display), [FLIRC IR Receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) and RPi4.
-A RPi5 can be used but the back panel will not work as the USB/ethernet orientation has been switched compared to the RPi4, if using a RPi5, either modify the drawing or just leave the back panel off.
+A RPi5 can be used but the back panel will not work as the USB/ethernet orientation has been reversed compared to the RPi4, if using a RPi5, either modify the rear panel drawing or leave the back panel off.
 Drawings in dwg, pdf and vsdx format can be found in the [case_drawings](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/case_drawings) folder of this repository.

-A challenge with these cases was how to get a USB port in the front of the case for the IR receiver and how to get a power connection in the rear of the case.
+All USB-A ports are located on the rear of the RPi.
 The only USB port that is accessible from inside the case is the USB-C port which is typically used for power, however this port can be used as a normal USB port and the RPi can be powered via the pin header.
-Therefore I use a USB-A socket to USB-C plug adapter on the USB-C port coupled with a panel mount USB-A extension cable to connect to the IR receiver at the front of the case.
-For power I installed a [5.5 mm x 2.1 mm jack](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501A/2439531) in the rear of the case and soldered 20 awg wire with pin connectors at the end to the jack.
-In my case I used two wires for 5 V and two wires for ground and connected all four wires to the pin header.
-The double wiring is likely overkill but I wanted to make sure I avoided under voltage issues.
-I recommend using at least 20 awg here for the same reason.
-This is the only part of the project that requires soldering, if you are totally against soldering you can purchase a 5.5 mm x 2.1 mm jack with prefabbed wiring and crimp prefabbed 20 awg 0.1” header wiring on the ends.
-If you do this you will likely need to change the diameter of the power jack hole in the rear case, most the prefabbed options I have seen require a larger diameter than 8 mm so it would be easy for you to drill out the hole yourself to accommodate the larger diameter or you can modify the drawings and have Modushop drill a larger hole.
+For the FLIRC IR receiver, a USB-A socket to USB-C plug adapter is used on the USB-C port coupled with a panel mount USB-A extension cable to connect to the IR receiver at the front of the case.
+For power, a [5.5 mm x 2.1 mm jack](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501A/2439531) is located in the rear of the case, it is recommend to solder at least 20 awg wire with pin connectors at the end to the jack, preferably two 5 V and two ground wires.
+This is the only part of the project that requires soldering, if soldering is not possible, a 5.5 mm x 2.1 mm jack with prefabbed wiring and crimp prefabbed 20 awg 0.1” header wiring on the ends can be purchased but this may require changing the diameter of the power jack hole.

-For a power supply you can either use a standard RPi4 power supply with a USB-C to 5.5 mm adapter or another 5V power supply with the appropriate 5.5 mm jack.
-Your power supply should be at leas 3 A. I have found that RPi4 power supplies work best as they provide a bit more than 5 V to help tolerate voltage sag.
+For a power supply, a standard RPi4 (15 W) or RPi5 (27 W) power supply with a USB-C to 5.5 mm adapter or another 5V power supply with the appropriate 5.5 mm jack can be used.
+The power supply should be capable of supplying at least 3 A. The standard RPi power supplies are recommended as they output slightly more than 5 V which helps against voltage sag.

 #### 10 mm front panel - single sided machining - 50€ add-on